kanisterio/kanister/examples/elasticsearch-incremental/README.md

 to modify the commands used below to use the correct name and namespace

 ### Create Profile

-Create Profile CR if not created already
+Create Profile CR, if not created already, using the below command

 ```bash
 $ kanctl create profile s3compliant --access-key <aws-access-key-id> \